Types of Plans

 Usually, native software installed on devices offers more functions and uses the power of the operating system to the full extent.
 A good example is when iOS apps utilize the AR (Augmented Reality) technology supported by the operating system.
 Online software is usually much slower and more limited, and it doesn’t work without an internet connection.

 As an example for this article, we’ll use Live Home 3D.
-Live Home 3D is a multiplatform home design software that offers native apps for each system (Windows, macOS, iOS, iPadOS and visionOS), while projects can still be shared among the platforms.
+Live Home 3D is a multiplatform home design software that offers native apps for each system (Windows, macOS, iOS, iPadOS, visionOS and Android), while projects can still be shared among the platforms.

 Choose the Project Scale